My Brother, Borat: Background

-Rakishev did shoot controversial scenes, such as one in which the character of Durat is raped by a donkey and another where an old woman is beating the two main characters with a stick.
+Rakishev did shoot controversial scenes, such as one in which the character of Bilo is raped by a donkey and another where an old woman is beating the two main characters with a stick.
 In denying that such scenes would offend, Rakishev stated, "If it was Borat's brother who raped the donkey then perhaps it would be considered outrageous, but it is the other way round".
 The director explained that "he would not mind distributing the film in the United States, though there was the matter of possible copyright violation".
 He has stated that he would welcome a lawsuit, as it would both provide publicity and promote his vision of a proud Kazakhstan.